 • block your driver's license;

-• establish a ban on the debtor's travel abroad.
+• establish a ban on the debtor traveling abroad.

-All organizations are required to comply with the FSSP regulations.
+All organizations are required to comply with the regulations of the FSSP.

 Video: powers of bailiffs, enforcement of court decisions, rights of a claimant